-SEC.18.
-Donations.
-All monetary contributions, and donations in kind, including, but not limited to, equipment, food, clothing, medicine, and related supplies from international and local sources, shall be coordinated with the Department.
+SECTION 18.
+Donations. - All monetary contributions, and donations in kind from local or international sources, including, but not limited to, equipment, food, clothing, medicine, and related supplies from international and local sources, shall be coordinated with the Department.
 This central coordination mechanism would ensure that the same are equitably and properly allocated and utilized actually, directly and solely/exclusively for disaster risk reduction and management efforts.